Skip to content

 Field Type Default Description

-suffixes array [] File suffixes to try
+try_files array [] File suffixes to try (empty = disabled)

 Cache Control

-Set appropriate cache headers for different content types:
+Set appropriate cache headers for different paths:

 static: